rvalente/dotfiles/README.md

 ## After Installation

-Ensure you create a `.gitconfig.local` file with your username/email.
+Ensure you create a `~/.gitconfig.local` file with your username/email.
 You do not want to have this located within the `.dotfiles` repo!

 ```